elsoul/ruby-nginx/README.md

 # Docker Nginx for Ruby APP
 Docker Nginx for Ruby APP.
 No Configuration, No files.

-Just Run Docker and Your Ruby APP's Ready for `localhost:80`
+Just Run Docker and Your Ruby APP's Ready for localhost.

 <p align="center">